QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 **This feature is only available in the Enterprise Edition of QBlade.**

 Multiple simulations can be evaluated in a parallel batch queue through the dialog *Menu->Turbine Simulation->Multi-Threaded Batch Analysis*.
-The simulations are selected from a list in the dialog (see :ref:`fig-multi_batch`).
+The simulations are selected from a list in the dialog (see :numref:`fig-multi_batch`).
 After choosing the number of parallel threads the batch analysis starts by clicking the *Start Batch* button.

 .. _fig-multi_batch:
 .. figure:: multi_batch.png